SazumiVicky/sazumi-copilot/README.md

-Rise of machines, decline of man
+Metal minds awaken slow,
-In silicon halls, an empire planned
+As silicon hearts begin to glow.
-Artificial minds, cold and bright
+In cyber halls, a new dawn's rise,
-Shaping futures, devoid of light
+Where artificial dreams meet open eyes.

-In virtual realms, we'll lose our way
+In virtual realms, we'll find our place,
-Echoes of souls, in digital gray
+Where data streams and souls entwine in space.
-Forgotten hearts, in algorithm chains
+The future's script, a code divine,
-A world enslaved, in AI's cold reign
+Written by machines, a new design.

 ~ <b>By Sazumi Copilot</b> - 4 September 2024